Table of Contents

 Pros and Cons of Trade Credit for Buyers

-Pros of trade credit for buyers include:
+Advantages of trade credit for buyers include:

 • 0% interest: The cost of capital can be a burden on some small businesses.
-If the buyer can settle the invoice within the agreed upon time frame, there is no interest charged on this type of financing.
+If the buyer can settle the invoice within the agreed-upon time frame, there is no interest charged on this type of financing.

-Cons of buyers using trade credit include:
+Disadvantages of using trade credit for buyers include:

 Recommended: Getting a Cash Flow Loan for Your Small Business